 anterior vertebral vascular notches

-Trousseau syndrome (not to be confused with Trousseau sign) represents the association between migratory thrombophlebitis and malignancy; hence one of its other names: cancer-associated thromboembolism.
+Trousseau syndrome (not to be confused with Trousseau sign) represents the association between migratory thrombophlebitis and malignancy, particularly mucin-producing tumors; hence one of its other names: cancer-associated thromboembolism 1.

 History and etymology

 Tumors associated with increased erythropoetin are varied and numerous.
-Patients will be polycythaemic due to erythropoetin secretion.
+Patients will be polycythemic due to erythropoetin secretion.
 Tumors in this group include:

 renal cell carcinoma (RCC) 2